Articles

 Losing the romantic component and changing to a caregiver status also complicates the relationship.
 Try to:

 - Talk about what kind of help you need from each other.
-Communicate about changes you're experiencing and ways in which your needs also may have changed.
+Talk about changes you're experiencing and ways your needs have changed.
 Don't be afraid to ask for help.

-- Continue participating in as many as possible of the activities that you currently enjoy with your partner and adapt as necessary.
-Or find new activities that you can enjoy together.
+- Continue participating in activities you enjoy with your partner and adapt as necessary.
+Find new activities that you can enjoy together.

-- Keep a folder of resources you may need as the disease progresses.
+- Keep a folder of resources that you may need as the disease progresses.

-- Find a counselor who works with couples facing issues you feel challenged by, such as sexuality and changing roles in the relationship.
+- Find a counselor who works with couples facing issues you feel challenged by, such as sexual relations and changing roles in the relationship.